ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 * Mobile flow-bandwidth spectrum and timing mapping can be impacted by idle time in some networks.
 The carrier capacity assigned to a link can vary with activity.
 Depending on the idle time characteristics, this can result in a lower available bitrate than would be achievable with a steadier transmission in the same network.

 Some receive-side ABR algorithms such as {{ELASTIC}} are designed to try to avoid this effect.
 Another way to mitigate this effect is by the help of two simultaneous TCP connections is explained in {{MMSys11}} for Microsoft Smooth Streaming.
-In some cases, the system-level TCP slow-start restart can be disabled {{oreilly-tcpblocks}}.
+In some cases, the system-level TCP slow-start restart can be disabled {{OReilly-HPBN}}.

 ### Head-of-Line Blocking {#hol-blocking}